dijasila/GPAW/doc/documentation/tddft/lcaotddft.rst

-This can be achieved with parallelization settings like ``parallel={'sl_auto': True, 'domain': 8, 'augment_grids': True}`` (see :ref:`manual_parallel`), which would use 8 tasks for domain parallelization and the rest for band parallelization (for example, with a total of 144 cores this would mean domain and band parallelizations of 8 and 18, respectively).
+This can be achieved with parallelization settings like ``parallel={'sl_auto': True, 'domain': 8, 'augment_grids': True}`` (see :ref:`manual_parallel`), which will use groups of 8 tasks for domain parallelization and the rest for band parallelization (for example, with a total of 144 cores this would mean domain and band parallelizations of 8 and 18, respectively).